|

 - Poultry (chicken and turkey) skin

-Do your best to limit saturated for to no more than 7% of your total calories.
-For someone eating 2,000 calories a day, this means less than 15 grams of saturated fat per day.
-If you have issues with your cholesterol or a family history of heart disease, you might even want to eat less.
+Try to limit saturated for to no more than 7-10% of your total calories.
+For someone eating 2,000 calories a day, this means around 16 – 22 grams of saturated fat per day.
+If you have issues with your cholesterol or a family history of heart disease, you might even want to eat slightly less.

 Saturated fat grams are listed on the label under total fat.
 As a general rule, compare foods with less saturated fat.
 Foods with 1 gram or less saturated fat per serving are considered low in saturated fat.